-129.1 a) 7.1 If yes: Does it refer to HIV?
-Yes No b) Does it recognize people living with HIV as key beneficiaries?
-Yes No c) Does it recognize key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners) as key beneficiaries?
-Yes d) No Does it recognize adolescent girls and young women as key beneficiaries?
-Yes No e) Does it recognize people affected by HIV (children and families) as key beneficiaries?
-Yes No f) Does it address the issue of unpaid care work in the context of HIV?
-Yes No 130. .
-Are representatives of the National AIDS Programme or equivalent included in any social protection coordination mechanism or platform?
-There is no social protection coordination mechanism or platform but it does not include any representatives of the National AIDS Programme or equivalent There is a social protection coordination mechanism or platform and it includes representatives of the National AIDS Programme or equivalent 131.
-Are any cash transfer programmes for young women aged 15-24 years being implemented in the country?
-Yes No 7.
-En sure that at least 30% of all service delivery is community-led by 2020 132.
+37. Does the country have an approved social protection strategy, policy or framework?

+Yes and it is being implemented

+Yes but it is not being implemented

+No

+37.1 If yes:

+a) Does it refer to HIV?

+Yes

+No

+b) Does it recognize people living with HIV as key beneficiaries?

+Yes

+No

+c) Does it recognize key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners) as key beneficiaries?

+Yes

+No.

+d) Does it recognize adolescent girls and young women as key beneficiaries?

+Yes

+No

+e) Does it recognize people affected by HIV (children and families) as key beneficiaries?

+Yes

+No

+f) Does it address the issue of unpaid care work in the context of HIV?

+Yes

+No

+38. Are representatives of the National AIDS Programme or equivalent included in any social protection coordination mechanism or platform?

+There is no social protection coordination mechanism or platform

+There is a social protection coordination mechanism or platform but it does not include any representatives of the National AIDS Programme or equivalent

+There is a social protection coordination mechanism or platform and it includes representatives of the National AIDS Programme or equivalent

+39. Are any cash transfer programmes for young women aged 15-24 years being implemented in the country?

+Yes

+No No

+7. Er 7.
+Ensure that at least 30% of all service delivery is community-led by 2020 40.
 Are there any of the following safeguards in laws, regulations and policies that provide for the operation of CSOs/CBOs in your country (please select all that apply)?
-Registration of HIV CSOs is possible Registration of CSOs/CBOs working with key populations is possible HIV services can be provided by CSOs/CBOs Services to key populations can be provided by CSOs/CBOs Reporting requirements for CSOs/CBOs delivering HIV services are streamlined 133.
+Registration of HIV CSOs is possible Registration of CSOs/CBOs working with key populations is possible HIV services can be provided by CSOs/CBOs Services to key populations can be provided by CSOs/CBOs Reporting requirements for CSOs/CBOs delivering HIV services are streamlined 41.
 Are there laws, policies or regulations that enable access to funding for CSOs/CBOs?
 Social contracting or other mechanisms allowing for funding of service delivery by communities from domestic funding From international donors Other: please specify